 When SL-BSR is triggered by SL-SRB, it can trigger SR transmission by using any SR configuration.

 The SL-BSR triggered by SL-SRB cannot trigger SR transmission, but only rely on random access.

+The list of sl-SchedulingRequestId used to indicate the SR configurations of SL DRBs can be reused for SL SRBs.
+Then the SL-SRB of a specific SCCH is configured with a specific SR configuration ID without distinguishing to which DST the SL-SRB actually belongs.